fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 But there's a second and more important reason to reject this defense: even if every example of a fiscal crisis in America was due solely to citizen migration, these examples would still be nowhere near the kind of utter devastation described by the Lifeboat metaphor's capsize mechanic.
-Remember that the whole point of the lifeboat metaphor is that reaching the moment of capsize results in total destruction [Quote restrictionist examples here], leaving all inhabitants in a position of equal destitution (as Hardin says "Complete justice, complete catastrophe."
+Remember that the whole point of the lifeboat metaphor is that reaching the moment of capsize results in total destruction [Quote restrictionist examples here], leaving all inhabitants in a position of equal destitution; as Hardin says "Complete justice, complete catastrophe." (pg.
+37)

-This doesn't happen.
+This doesn't happen either.

 ### To Be Continued